Sixty (tour)

-Sixty was a concert tour by the Rolling Stones.
+Sixty was a concert tour by the English rock band the Rolling Stones, celebrating the 60th anniversary of the band’s formation.
 The tour, announced on 14 March 2022, began on 1 June 2022 in Madrid, Spain, and concluded on 3 August 2022 in Berlin, Germany.
 It was the first European tour without drummer Charlie Watts following his death in August 2021, and the first time that the Stones performed their 1966 song "Out of Time" live.

 Format

 The tour venues announced were typically large outdoor stadiums.
 An exception was the two Hyde Park, London shows, which were open-space events with a 65,000 capacity.

 As has been the case since the No Filter Tour, the stadium shows featured general admission standing areas.
 Premium-cost gold circle and pit sections closer to the stage were also offered to varying degrees at each venue.

-There was no b-stage to which the band wholly relocate; however, a central outward walkway existed where band members typically moved into briefly throughout the shows.
+There was no b-stage to which the band wholly relocated; however, a central outward walkway existed where band members typically moved into briefly throughout the shows.